Philippa Spurway Interior Architect

 Left-Side of Middle Wall

-After the huge rock was removed with great difficulty, they have got on really well with the left side of this middle wall.
+After the huge rock was removed with great difficulty, they have made excellent progress on the left side of this middle wall.

-This middle wall when finished will measure 25.8m long and 3.5m high.
+When finished, this middle wall will measure 25.8 meters long and 3.5 meters high.

 B053887C-CFA9-4ECD-9BC6-D33697D73744_1_201_a